top of page

 · People who work together will win, whether it be against complex football defenses, or the problems of modern society.

-Woman kicking up the sand while running at sunset
+Woman kicking up the sand while running at sunset with quote text: Perfection is not attainable, but if we chase perfection, we can catch

 Abraham Maslow: 1908 – 1970